aiven/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 ## Check it out

-You can verify if you deleted your cloud successfully by taking the following steps:
+To ensure a cloud was successfully deleted:

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.
-2. Select the organization you want to use from the dropdown menu in the top right corner.
+1. Select the organization you want to use from the dropdown menu in the top right corner.
-3. From the top navigation bar, select **Admin**.
+1. From the top navigation bar, select **Admin**.
-4. From the left sidebar, select **Bring your own cloud**.
+1. From the left sidebar, select **Bring your own cloud**.
-5. In the **Bring your own cloud** view, see the list of the available clouds to make sure the cloud you intended to delete is actually gone.
+1. In the **Bring your own cloud** view, see the list of the available clouds to make sure the cloud you intended to delete is actually gone.